KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Jo shook her head.
 "No, but it's not too hard to start him if you know what you're doing."

-Plait took out a business card and handed it to her.
-"I'm sorry to have disturbed you at this hour, Ms Connor.
+Plait did his best to ignore the comment and took out a business card and handed it to her.
+"I'm sorry to have disturbed you at this hour, Ms Thomas.
 Please feel free to contact me if you have any questions.
 I may be in touch with further questions at a later date."

 Jo took the card and gave him a weak smile before heading back inside.
 Plait waited for her to go inside and listened for the door being locked before heading back to his car.
 It was going to be a long day ahead.
 He had to run a background check on everyone in that game and see what connections he could find between the players.
 This young woman didn't seem to be a cold blooded killer but that certainly didn't rule her out as a suspect.
 At lease not yet.